Pool Heater Ignition Failure: 4 Causes and What to Do

 Test other gas appliances: Turn on a gas burner on your kitchen stove or check your gas water heater.
 If those also won’t light, the issue is your gas supply, not your pool heater.
 Call your gas utility.
 If those appliances work normally, gas is reaching your home and the heater is the issue.

 Propane users: If you have a propane tank, check the tank gauge.
-A tank below 20% can have insufficient pressure to reliably ignite the pool heater even if it’s not completely empty.
+A tank below 20% can have insufficient pressure to reliably ignite the pool heater even if it’s not empty.

 Before calling the heater a problem, also check pump is running before heater, some heater control boards won’t allow ignition if the flow switch detects insufficient water flow.